wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/document-test-powerapps-app/includes/03-optimize-performance.md

 Other statistics are also available that may be useful.
 Plug-ins statistics can assist in identifying troublesome plugins, for example those with excessive average execution time.

-### PowerApps Analytics
+### Power Apps Analytics

-PowerApps Analytics help with performance analysis by providing detailed statistics on Service Performance across various connectors used in your app.
+Power Apps Analytics help with performance analysis by providing detailed statistics on Service Performance across various connectors used in your app.

 Additional information such as overall app usage, location statistics, or errors seen by end users can be extracted from other tabs.
 While not directly performance related, this information can be useful in pinpointing overall problematic areas that may be caused by poor app performance such as specific region, specific app, etc.